Quick Exit

 • physical damage

-Your partner may have been confused, semi-conscious or dissociated rather than fully aware of what was happening.
-You, however, you were probably fully aware.
+Your partner may have been confused and semi-conscious rather than fully aware of what was happening.
+You, however, were probably fully aware.

 We urge you to consider the following when trying to work out the best course of action: